scvnc/PackageArmory/README.md

   - No servers required because pip can point to a local folder to be treated as a package repository.

 Solution: nginx cache
-  - To be researched, but seems very feasible...
+  - To be researched, but seems very feasible since PyPI seems to be all URL based.

 ## RubyGems
 To be researched..